-Students will need to bring headphones or earphones for specific curriculum areas.
-Students should not bring unnecessary peripheral equipment (including power chargers, cables and speakers) to school with their device.
+Students may need to bring headphones or earphones for specific curriculum areas.
+Students are advised not to bring unnecessary peripheral equipment (including power chargers, cables and speakers) to school with their device.
 Liability for damage or loss of peripheral equipment will in all circumstances be the responsibility of the student.